 Measure it

 We have used the offline assessment tracking system and the pupil passport so that a record of achievement can be maintained.
 A platform has been provided for teachers to pass on information, including observations of the pupils in the class.
+This system provides teachers with an opportunity to highlight progress and inform next steps.

 Focus tightly